-Indie turn-based RPGs seem to be a growing genre.
-Battle Chasers: Nightwar is certainly a solid take on the classic JRPG formula but does it offer an enjoyable campaign from start to finish?
+Indie turn-based RPGs seem to be a growing genre and Battle Chasers: Nightwar is certainly a solid take on the classic JRPG formula but does it offer an enjoyable campaign from start to finish?
 Enter Harm's Way and let's find out.

 The campaign in Battle Chasers: Nightwar basically involves traversing an overworld map and working your way through dungeons.
 Both the combat and dungeon crawling aspects are handled very well.
 Battles are generally what you'd expect from the genre as characters take turns attacking and performing a variety of abilities which use mana.
 One thing that I've never seen before is the overcharge system.
 This allows characters to charge their mana after deploying basic actions (such as standard attacks).
 Although overcharge mana is lost between battles, you can take advantage of the system in order to emerge victorious without having your actual mana decrease.
 It's very cool stuff and adds a layer of strategy that you'll need to think about in order to overcome tougher battles.